nathan-cool/ExpenseEase/README.md

 - **Login System**: Users can log in to their account using their email and password.
 The system checks if the account is active and has correct credentials before granting access.
 - **Logout System**: Logged-in users can log out of their account, which redirects them to the login page with a success message.
 - **Google OAuth Integration**: Users have the option to authenticate using Google, simplifying the login process without the need for a password.
-- **Email Validation**: Validates emails in real-time during registration to ensure they are not already in use and follow the correct format.
+- **Email Validation**: Validates email in real-time during registration to ensure they are not already in use and follow the correct format.
 - **Password Validation**: Checks password strength to ensure it meets the required criteria for security.
 - **Account Verification**: After registration, users receive an email with a link to verify their account, ensuring the email address belongs to them.